mime-types/mime-types-data/CONTRIBUTING.md

 The release process is almost completely automated, where upstream MIME types will be updated weekly (on Tuesdays) and be presented in a reviewable pull request.
-Once merged, I need to perform a release and the update is complete.
+Once merged, the release will be automatically published to RubyGems.

 With the addition of [trusted publishing][tp], there should no longer be a need for manual releases outside of the update cycle.
 Pull requests merged between